In This Article

 Baker Mayfield, Tampa Bay Buccaneers

-Mayfield has been terrific all season and should get WR Mike Evans back sometime before the fantasy playoffs.
+Mayfield has been terrific all season and now has WR Mike Evans back.

 Bo Nix, Denver Broncos